|

 came along and demonstrated a genuine zeal for God, and proved they were true

-commanded the church to honor and respect them as they would him.
-The kingdom
+commanded the Church to honor and respect them as they would him.
+The Kingdom of God

 will like no one else.